ietf-teep/architecture/draft-ietf-teep-architecture.md

 To mitigate this threat, TEEP Agents and Device Owners have several options, including but potentially not limited to those listed below, for detecting and mitigating a compromised TAM:

-1. Apply an ACL to the TAM key, indicating which TAs the TAM is permitted to install.
+1. Apply an ACL to the TAM key, limiting which Trusted Components the TAM is permitted to install or update.
 2. Use a transparency log to expose a TAM compromise: TAMs publish an out-of-band record of Trusted Component releases, allowing a TEE to cross-check the Trusted Components delivered against the Trusted Component installs in order to detect a TAM compromise.